 Join us as we head to Yankee Stadium in the Bronx to see the New York Yankees vs the Boston Red Sox as they compete in hopes of one of them becoming WORLD CHAMPIONS!
 We will be going 2 hours early so we can visit Monument Park (see details below).

 Boston Red Sox vs. NY Yankees – Main Level – Section 134 – August 4th, 2019 – Privately Chartered Trip for our Seasonal Campers of Warrensburg Travel Park & Riverfront Campground and Medcalf Acres Riverfront Campground only!

-Cost $130 each person, includes admission ticket (main level, Section 134, round trip transportation & a bag lunch (sandwich, fruit, chips, cookie and non alcoholic beverage included).
+Cost $130 each person slashed to $99, includes admission ticket (main level, Section 134, round trip transportation & a bag lunch (sandwich, fruit, chips, cookie and non alcoholic beverage included).
 Bag lunch to be handed out during bus ride down.
 Please keep bus clean at all times.
 Dinner on your own at the Ball Park or eat before you go in, on the bus.
 Tipping the bus driver at the end is appreciated!

 You may bring other food and non alcoholic beverages on the Motor coach, not into the baseball game (Yankees Stadium).
 Water in an unopened sealed store bought container ok in the Stadium.
 NO ALCOHOL!

 Pick up at Warrensburg Travel Park & Riverfront Campground and a pick up in Clifton Park around noonish (more details to come).
 Be on time as we will not be waiting for anyone and you will not get a refund if you miss the Bus!
 Be 15 minutes early is the best way!

 Once you book there are no refunds of any kind, for any reason, whatsoever.